manurFR/turingmachine/README.md

 This program is dedicated to the **Turing Machine** boardgame, released by Le Scorpion Masqué in 2022.

 It will generate new Problems for the game (either one problem, or a full pdf booklet with more than 100 games).
-IT can also solve existing problems.
+It can also solve existing problems.

 Like official problems, every generated games will have only ONE possible solution (ie. one valid code that checks all verifiers).